-(4) Cross-Access Between Adjoining Developments429
+(4) Cross-Access Between Adjoining Developments428

-- a.
-An internal vehicular circulation system in new nonresidential and mixed-use development shall be designed and constructed to provide vehicular and pedestrian cross-access between any parking lots within the development and any parking lots on adjoining parcels containing nonresidential or mixed-use development, and to the boundary of adjoining vacant land located in a zoning district that allows non-residential or mixed-use development on the land (see Figure 26-5.1(c)(4): Example of Parking Lot Cross-Access). - b.
+- development shall be designed and constructed to provide vehicular and pedestrian cross-access between any parking lots within the development and any parking lots on adjoining parcels containing nonresidential or mixed-use development, and to the boundary of adjoining vacant land located in a zoning district that allows non-residential or mixed-use development on the land (see Figure 26-5.1(c)(4): Example of Parking Lot Cross-Access). - b.
 The cross-access shall consist of a single drive or drive aisle that is at least 22 feet wide or two one-way driveways or aisles that are at least 14 feet wide, and shall include a sidewalk that meets the standards of Sec.
 26-5.1(c)(5)d.